Healthy Homes Assessment Anderson Park

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
-The landlords are now required to make sure that their Anderson Park rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties must be fully compliant by 1 July 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st of July 2021?
+The landlords are now required to make sure their Anderson Park rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rental properties are required to be fully compliant by 1 July 2024.

-We will assess the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessing, we’ll advise you or your property manager of any tasks required. needs to be completed and provide an evaluation report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we’ll advise you or your property manager of the tasks needed to be completed. requirements to be done, and offer the report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements under the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of up to $7200 plus any additional healthier homes related fines.
+Failure to meet the obligations to comply with the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of as much as $7,200 and additional healthy homes connected fines.

 Call Now 0800 856 525